Dream-Dream-Team/Random-Coursework/README.md

 - Ensure pages are accessible
 - Integrating front-end and back-end

+## Versions:

+---- v1.1:
+  - Issues:
+    - Needs to add 'Create' button to to createEvent view.
+    - Adding 'Logout' button the user/ guest pages.
+    - Needs to create a Chat for users

+---- v1.0:
-## Issues:
+  - Issues:
     - A lot of In-line CSS styling.
 Will need to either remove, or move to main stylesheet.
     - Difference in pages being queried